Namibia Under Canvas

 Day 10: Sossusvlei > Windhoek After a leisurely breakfast, depart Sossusvlei and return to Windhoek, driving northeast up the Great Escarpment and through the scenic Khomas Hochland highlands.
 A tasty picnic lunch will again be served en route and arrival in Windhoek should be by the mid-afternoon.

-• Small group tour with expert guides • 9 nights' accommodation • Transport in a comfortable air-conditioned safari vehicle • All meals • Mineral water in vehicles • All entrance fees and National Park fees to included sightseeing
+• Small group tour with experienced naturalist English-speaking safari guide • 9 nights' accommodation • Transport in a comfortable air-conditioned safari vehicle • All meals with local drinks (this includes water, soft drinks, beers and table wine) • Mineral water in vehicles • All entrance fees and National Park fees to included sightseeing • Two Ongava afternoon property drives in open game viewer with lodge guide

 Pricing (per person) $NZD